michaelconnor468/FrontEndCompiler/README.md

 # FrontEndComiler
 A front end compiler I made to practice some central ideas of compilation.
-This is my first compiler and features were added not so much out of necessity for the language, but to sufficiently practice implementing a diverse range of compiler concepts.
-I did not wish to make this into a fully fledged C compiler with all sorts of fancy bells and whistles as a lot of concepts are very similar and would have been redundant from an educational point of view.
+This is my first compiler and features were added not so much out of necessity for the language, but to sufficiently practice implementing a diverse range of compiler concepts without becoming redundant.
+The language itself is called Krisp!
+A turing complete language for minimalists.

-It however contains a wide range of compilation features such as boolean and arithmetic expressions, alongside with branching statements such as if and when.
+It contains a wide range of compilation features such as boolean and arithmetic expressions, alongside with branching statements such as if and when.
+I will probably add functions in the future when I have a bit more time on my hands.

-The language compiled is known by my invention as Krisp and the compiled code is a MIPS-like register based intermediate code.
+The compiled code is a MIPS-like register based intermediate code.

 Some syntax for Krisp is as follows:
 Assignment statements: